DevExpress/devextreme-documentation/concepts/40 Angular Components/10 Getting Started/30 Other Approaches/04 Using Webpack/04 Import Stylesheets.md

-Open the main `.ts` file and import `dx.common.css` and a [predefined theme stylesheet](/concepts/60%20Themes%20and%20Styles/05%20Predefined%20Themes/00%20Predefined%20Themes.md '/Documentation/Guide/Themes_and_Styles/Predefined_Themes/') (`dx.light.css` in the code below).
+Open the main `.ts` file and import a [predefined theme stylesheet](/concepts/60%20Themes%20and%20Styles/05%20Predefined%20Themes/00%20Predefined%20Themes.md '/Documentation/Guide/Themes_and_Styles/Predefined_Themes/') (`dx.light.css` in the code below).

     <!--TypeScript-->
     // ...